NickCis/sailing-code/_posts/2015-01-01-develop-without-qtcreator.md

 4. Start SailfishOS Emulator.

-Here you need to put the correct uuid of the `SailfishOs Emulator` VM, you obtain it listing the VMS as explaind in 1.
+Here you need to put the correct uuid of the `SailfishOS Emulator` VM, you obtain it listing the VMS as explaind in 1.

     [nickcis@myhost SailfishOS]$ VBoxManage list vms
     "MerSDK" {a1bb4124-9b62-4ee8-95d7-bedb468d7389}